 No single textbook covers the breadth of topics we will discuss in this class.
 As such, we will use a combination of chapters from different books as well as readings from the primary literature.
-Required book chapters are noted in the schedule above, with additional readings assigned throughout the course.
-Scanned copies of all required book chapters will be available for your convenience on eReserve to the degree that copyright permits, and copies of each book will also be on hold in the library.
+The readings outlined above are not required, but highly encouraged to provide additional foundations on the lecture topics discussed.
+Additional readings may be assigned throughout the course.
+Scanned copies of all required book chapters are available for your convenience on eReserve on the course website to the degree that copyright permits.
+Copies of each book are also on hold in the library and/or are available online.
 We will work with the following:

 Otto S. & Day T. 2007.
 A Biologist's Guide to Mathematical Modeling in Ecology and Evolution.
 Princeton University Press.
-Also available in bookstore; includes 'Primers' for reviewing calculus concepts
+Also available in bookstore and online at UofT library; includes 'Primers' for reviewing calculus concepts

 Case T. 1999.
 An Illustrated Guide to Theoretical Ecology.
 Oxford University Press.
+Available on course website

 Hastings A. 1997.
 Population Biology: Concepts and Models.
-Springer
+Springer.
+Available online at UofT library

 Keeling M. J. & Rohani P. 2008.
 Modeling Infectious Diseases in Humans and Animals.
+Available online at UofT library